-An experience we can collectively share is to feel uneasy about a situation.
+An experience we collectively share is to feel uneasy about a situation.
 Our typical reaction to this anxiety is to avoid the situation.
-Have you ever walked away from an important goal because it was too hard to face your fears?
+Ever walked away from an important goal because it was too hard to face your fears?

-Examples of avoidance behaviours: routinely avoiding social activities, public speaking, replacing unwanted thoughts with repetitive phrases, compulsively saying positive affirmations, procrastination, eating disorders, excessive cleaning, perfectionism, etc.
+Examples: routinely avoiding social activities, public speaking, replacing unwanted thoughts with repetitive phrases, compulsively saying positive affirmations, procrastination, eating disorders, excessive cleaning, perfectionism…

 The problem with avoidance is that each time you avoid doing something, it unintentionally reinforces your fear.
 If you always leave a social event at the first sign of anxiety, you never have the chance to discover that if you stay long enough your anxiety will eventually decrease.